 This first location was received relatively well by Houstonians.
 Although, they were far from having Ninfa’s shaking in their boots.
 This decent reception, along with decent income from Dallas locations helped to quickly support the idea for a second Houston location.
 Their first location had been, in what was at the time Houston’s own burgeoning part of town.
 The corner of Westcreek Lane, and Westheimer.
 The area had been known throughout the 70s as “Acid Lane” and featured a variety of smoke shops, among other less savory things, but had recently been re-imagined as trendy shops and restaurants, like Le Peep.

 The area was on an upswing with the gentrification and continued development of the Galleria.The low quality, and small buildings in the area, helped necessitate the building out their first location.
 The second location was in an already trendy part of town.
 At the corner of Gessner and Westheimer, the new location took over an another Tex-Mex restaurant named, Caliente which had operated there since at least 1988.
-A third location was mentioned in the Houston Chronicle, however I cannot find an address, or any other information to support this.
-Chances are this was quickly abandoned before any development, or just a typo.
+Plans for a third location were mentioned in the Houston Chronicle, however I cannot find an address, or any other information to support this.
+Chances are this was quickly abandoned before any development, or possibly even a typo.